-- --as_needed adds references to subsequent shared objects to the DT_NEEDED tags only if the shared objects are used to resolve symbols - --no_as_needed unconditionally adds references to the DT_NEEDED tags.
+- --as_needed adds references to the DT_NEEDED tags only if the subsequent shared objects are used for resolving symbols - --no_as_needed unconditionally adds references to the DT NEEDED tags.

 The default is --as_needed.

 However, if you specify --arm_linux, the default is --no_as_needed.